19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Conditions/Deaths Door.md

 # Death's Door

-While a PC is exceeding their [Max Scar Threshold](../../Player%20Characters/Derived%20Statistics/Scars.md#Max%20Scar%20Threshold), they have the [Deaths Door](Deaths%20Door.md) condition.
+While a PC is at or above their [Max Scar Threshold](../../Player%20Characters/Derived%20Statistics/Scars.md#Max%20Scar%20Threshold), they have the [Deaths Door](Deaths%20Door.md) condition.
 Narratively speaking, *they are at Death's Door*.

 A PC that has both the [Deaths Door](Deaths%20Door.md) and [Dying](Dying.md) condition [Dies](Dying.md#Dead) immediately.